Hasnat Abdullah

-Hasnat Abdullah (হাসনাত আব্দুল্লাহ) is a Bangladeshi politician, activist, and former convener of the Students Against Discrimination, which led the Student–People's uprising in 2024.
+Md.
+Abul Hasnat, better known as Hasnat Abdullah (হাসনাত আব্দুল্লাহ) is a Bangladeshi politician, educator, activist, and former convener of the Students Against Discrimination, which led the July Uprising in 2024.
 He has been the Chief Organizer (Southern Region) of the National Citizen Party since 2025.
+He is a member of the Parliament of 13th Jatiya Sangsad from Comilla-4 constituency.

+Early life and education

+Abdullah was born on 28 February 1998, Debidwar, Comilla.
+He is a graduate of the English department at the University of Dhaka.

 Activism

-Abdullah was one of the coordinators of the Anti-discrimination Students Movement, which led the initial quota reform movement opposing quotas in government jobs and evolved into broader anti-government movement opposing the Hasina government.
+Abdullah was one of the coordinators of the Students Against Discrimination, which led the initial quota reform movement opposing quotas in government jobs and evolved into broader anti-government movement opposing the Hasina government.
 He, along with Nahid Islam, Asif Mahmud, Sarjis Alam and others gained national recognition in mid-July 2024 when police detained him and several other University of Dhaka students as the protests became violent.

-In the aftermath, On August 5, Prime Minister Sheikh Hasina fled the country after resigning.
-Following the exile of Hasina, Nahid Islam stated that their goals weren't fully met and that the Anti-discrimination Students Movement aimed to "abolish fascist systems forever".
+In the aftermath, On 5 August, Prime Minister Sheikh Hasina fled the country after resignation.
+Following the exile of Hasina, Nahid Islam stated that their goals weren't fully met and that the movement aimed to "abolish fascist systems forever".

-He and his organisation called on Nobel Laureate Muhammad Yunus to lead an interim government.
+He and his organisation called on Nobel Laureate Muhammad Yunus to lead Interim government.